The PrEP Education for Youth-Serving Primary Care Providers Toolkit focuses on supporting primary care providers (PCPs) to provide PrEP to youth.

 How PrEP Works for HIV Prevention

 PrEP involves taking an antiretroviral medication, Truvada, once a day before exposure to HIV.
 Truvada is a combination of two medications (tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC).
 Like the birth control pill, the medication is taken continuously and not just when engaging in sex or sharing needles.
-When taken as directed, PrEP is approximately PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 92%.
+When taken as directed, PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by more than 90%.
 This effectiveness decreases when PrEP is taken inconsistently.
 The higher the concentration of PrEP medication in a person’s system, the more effective it is at preventing HIV.
 PrEP does not protect against other sexually transmitted infections (STIs) or pregnancy, making other prevention methods necessary to address other sexual health needs.

 Who Can Take PrEP